-AECOM completed a Preliminary Site Assessment of the site located on the south bank of the Grand Canal to the east of Blackhorse Bridge, Dublin, 8.
+AECOM completed a Preliminary Site Assessment of the site located on the south bank of the Grand Canal adjacent to Blackhorse Bridge, Dublin 8.
 The objective of the works was to identify potential risks to human health and controlled waters that may be associated with a fluid leak from the identified location.